 Medicine of Laughter - Lighten Up on April Fools’

-Laughter is also a direct route to stress relief.
+Laughter is further a direct route to stress relief.
 Need a new relaxation technique?
 Laugh a little more.
 It’s not called the medicine of laughter for no good reason.
 It’s a medicine that covers all aspects including the mind, body, and soul.
-It’s good for you.
+And it’s good for you.

 Have you ever been in the middle of a fight - maybe it was with your spouse, sibling, or friend - when all of a sudden something funny happens?
 You both breakdown in giggles and fits of laughter.
 And a minute or so later, your differences have been put aside.
 You apologize and leave the disagreement in a relatively good mood.
 Funny, huh?